naixsu/queue-master/README.md

 ## How to Use It

+**💡 Need help?** Click the "Help" button next to the title for a quick guide!

 ### Adding Players
 Pretty straightforward - just type in a name, pick a position from the dropdown, and hit "Add Player".
 The player will show up in the list with a colored badge for their position.